 Agitation may threaten the well-being of the patient, a caregiver, or a staff member.
 Simplifying drug regimens and avoiding use of IV lines, bladder catheters, and physical restraints (particularly in the long-term care setting) as much as possible can help prevent exacerbation of agitation and reduce risk of injury.
 However, in certain circumstances, physical restraints may be needed to prevent patients from harming themselves or others.
 Restraints should be applied by a staff member trained in their use; they should be released at least every 2 hours to prevent injury and discontinued as soon as possible.
 Use of hospital-employed assistants (sitters) as constant observers may help avoid the need for restraints.

 Explaining the nature of delirium to family members can help them cope.
 They should be told that delirium is usually reversible but that cognitive deficits often take weeks or months to abate after resolution of the acute illness.

-Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg po or IV once, then repeated q 1 to 2 h as needed) are the drugs of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
-Their onset of action is more rapid (5 min after parenteral administration) than antipsychotics.
+Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg orally or IV once, then repeated every 1 to 2 hours as needed) are the drugs of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
+Their onset of action is more rapid (5 minutes after parenteral administration) than antipsychotics.
 Benzodiazepines should be avoided if delirium results from other conditions because these drugs worsen confusion and sedation.

 The number and doses of drugs should be reduced if possible.